Gist of Kurukshetra for the month of May 2018 for your UPSC exam preparation

 - Bhuvan, an Indian Geo-Platform of ISRO, provides a host of services covering satellite data visualization; free data download thematic map display, download, and analysis, timely information on disaster and project-specific GIS application since August 2009.

 - Bhuvan currently hosts multi-temporal multi-sensor and multi-resolution satellite imageries, thematic maps of 12 natural resources, 10 million point of interest data, 53 geophysical products for download 6200+OGC services and provides major services including Bhuvan 2d/3D NRSC Open Data Archive, Thematic series Disaster services Crowdsourcing application online mapping applications.
-The application that is rolled out have various aspects of governance like planning and development, inventory of government assets, program monitoring and evaluation etc.
+The application that is rolled out has various aspects of governance like planning and development, inventory of government assets, program monitoring and evaluation etc.

 - Governance of rural areas especially for improving employment potential has received a welcome boost through initiatives which have enabled geo-tagging of all created assets, bringing an unprecedented level of transparency and verification by functionaries and citizen alike.
 Improving the capability of remote sensing and positioning in terms of spatial and temporal resolutions can bring in the huge advantage of addressing micro-level concerns fully and satisfactorily.